bob-606/5.easa.fi/README.md

 ## 32. The 'boundary layer' of a body in an airflow can be described as:
-The 'boundary layer' of a body in an airflow can be described as:
 - a thin layer with flow speeds ranging from twice the free airflow speed body's surface to free airflow speed at some distance
 - an area of compressed air near the leading edge of a wing.
 - ***a thin layer with flow speeds ranging from zero at the body's surface to free airflow speed at some distance***